Eilean Mor: The Lost Keepers – The Haunting Lighthouse Mystery You Can’t Escape

 Release Date – Coming Soon

-At the time of writing, no official release date has been confirmed for Eilean Mor: The Lost Keepers.
-The Steam page simply lists the status as Coming Soon.
+There's currently no official release date for Eilean Mor: The Lost Keepers.
+The page on Steam only shows it as Coming Soon.

-Given the buzz surrounding the trailer, horror fans will want to Wishlist the game on Steam to get notified as soon as a release date drops.
+With all the talk about this trailer, horror enthusiasts will surely want to smack that Wishlist button on Steam to get notified as soon as a release date is set.

 Final Thoughts